Sara-Matar-FEND/RestaurantReviewsP7/mws-restaurant-stage-1/README.md

 ## installation steps:
 * First download the zip file and extract it anywhere you want
-* then open **index.html** to see the website turn network off to test Offline Availability
+* then open **index.html** to see the website
+* to test Offline Availability turn network off
+* to test Accessibility go to google chrome settings -> Extension->ChromeVox Classic Extension after you download it go to Extension to turn it on